soffes/soff.es-archive/README.md

     $ git clone https://github.com/soffes/soff.es.git
     $ cd soff.es

-Get the dependencies:
+Get the dependencies with [Bundler](https://bundler.io):

-    $ npm install
+    $ bundle install

 Now you can start the server:

-    $ npm run dev
+    $ bundle exec rake server

-Then open <http://localhost:3000> in your browser to see it running.
+Then open [localhost:4000](http://localhost:4000) in your browser to see it running.

-If you have issues getting it up and running, [send me an email](mailto:sam@soff.es).
+If you have issues getting it up and running, [open an issue](https://github.com/soffes/soff.es/issues/new).